2013 National Offering

 Gifts for the 2013-16 National Offering are tax-deductible as allowed by law.
 Whenever possible, individual tax-deductible receipts will be issued to the donor making the gift.

-Reports on our Synod’s response to the National Offering will be made available here during the 2013 National Convention in St. Louis and in the months following.
+Reports on our Synod’s response to the National Offering will be made available here.
 To learn more about the 2013-16 National Offering or to receive help with your questions, please call Mission Advancement’s Donor Care line at 888-930-4438.

 About the Designations